EstebanAce/adascape/README.md

 $ pip install -e .
 ```

-An environment file ``environment.yml`` is also provided with all dependencies to create using this file:
+An environment file ``environment.yml`` with all dependencies is also provided.
+To create an conda/mamba environment using this file:

 ``` shell
 $ mamba env create -f environment.yml